 Hi, friends.
 Please send help.
 I have White Chocolate Raspberry Cheesecake Bars in my fridge luring me to eat, eat, EAT them.
 I absolutely love cheesecake!
-This recipe joins my Cheesecake Cookies, Pumpkin Cheesecake Bars and Greek Yogurt Cheesecake.
+This recipe joins my traditional Cheesecake Bars, along with Cheesecake Cookies, Pumpkin Cheesecake Bars and Greek Yogurt Cheesecake.

 Bonus: This recipe is less intimidating than making a regular cheesecake.
 No need for a springform pan and no water bath.

 I have been planning to create a White Chocolate Raspberry Cheesecake recipe for months, and I finally got the push I needed when I saw a recipe on the Food Charlatan.
 Karen’s Cheesecake Bars had a SHORTBREAD CRUST, and I was sooooo intrigued.
 Yes, I love a graham cracker crust like nobody’s business (proof here, here, here), BUT, a shortbread crust sounds so fabulous!
 I took that shortbread crust, then added my favorite white chocolate cheesecake filling and thick swirls of sweet-tart raspberry puree.
 If you’re wondering if it is as insanely delicious as it sounds, the answer is YES.